swiftlang/swift-syntax/README.md

 ## Reporting Issues

-If you should hit any issues while using SwiftSyntax, we appreciate bug reports on [GitHub Issue](https://github.com/apple/swift-syntax/issues).
+If you should hit any issues while using SwiftSyntax, we appreciate bug reports on [GitHub Issue](https://github.com/apple/swift-syntax).

 ## Contributing

-Start contributing to SwiftSyntax see [this guide](CONTRIBUTING.md) for more information.
+Start contributing to SwiftSyntax see](CONTRIBUTING.md) for more information.

 ## Bazel